 3. And you’re done!
 Trades will be executed in real-time.
 When trades are complete you'll see the Trading is complete! status banner below.
 If you've navigated to other parts of Riskalyze while trades are being executed, you'll see a notification pop into the top right of your page once trades have been completed.
 Finally, whether you stay on the trading screen, navigate to another page in Riskalyze, or leave for a client meeting, you'll always receive an email notification informing you the trades have been executed.

 When trades are finished, you can view the execution details by clicking “Open” on any client account, or block trade.
-Equity/ETF trades will reveal the actual price Autopilot received on the execution.
-Mutual funds will show “pending price” as autopilot waits for the end of day prices to post.
+Equity/ETF trades will reveal the actual price Trading received on the execution.
+Mutual funds will show “pending price” as Trading waits for the end of day prices to post.

 Unable to Execute Orders